 The cooking sprays are attributed to the oil accumulation as the spray splashes the oil on the bottom and sides, and some stray oils might land on the outer surface.

-The oils form a tacky surface which makes the pan lose its non-stick characteristic.
+The oils form a tacky surface, making the pan lose its non-stick characteristic.

 Moreover, the excess oils darken the cookware, and you can prevent discoloration by using vegetable oils and butter.